Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Oktober 2024 08.50.52 UTC
+- WIB: Kamis, 24 Oktober 2024 09.54.21 UTC
-- WITA: Kamis, 24 Oktober 2024 09.50.52 UTC
+- WITA: Kamis, 24 Oktober 2024 10.54.21 UTC
-- WIT: Kamis, 24 Oktober 2024 10.50.52 UTC
+- WIT: Kamis, 24 Oktober 2024 11.54.21 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature